 Pursuant to Public Act No. 09-3, to the extent that claims for cases exceed current year premiums budgeted by UConn Health, UConn Health may petition the State to make up any difference.
-However, operational subsidies from the State and/or UConn Health may be affected by the performance of UConn Health's malpractice program.
+However, operational subsidies from the State and/or UConn Health may be affected by the performance of UConn Health may be affected by the performance of UConn Health Malpractice program.
 At June 30, 2017, UConn Health Malpractice Fund had actuarial reserves of approximately \$24.9 million and assets of approximately \$7.1 million.